CamClrt/FoodChoice/README.md

 Pur Beurre x OpenFoodFacts : FoodChoice
 =================

-This project aims to help the customer of the Pur Beurre compagny to eat better thanks to the [Open Food facts](https://world.openfoodfacts.org/) data.
-This is a student project made for the project 5 from [OpenClassrooms](https://openclassrooms.com/ ))'s Python course.
+This project aims to help the Pur Beurre compagny's customer to eat healthier thanks to the [Open Food facts](https://world.openfoodfacts.org/) data.
+This is a student project made for the project 5 from [OpenClassrooms](https://openclassrooms.com/ )'s Python course.

 1. Before starting
 2. To use the program